ashishtele/ashishtele.github.io/_posts/2020-12-28-Market_mix_modeling_pycaret.md

 ---
 layout: single
-title: Maeket Mix Modeling using Pycaret and Streamlit!!
+title: Market Mix Modeling using Pycaret and Streamlit!!
 author: Ashish Tele
 excerpt: "MMM solutions are an integral part of the marketing analytics team.
 We need to develop, run, and deploy multiple models of MMM analysis.
 It makes expediting the market mix modeling important."
 description: "MMM solutions are an integral part of the marketing analytics team.
 We need to develop, run, and deploy multiple models of MMM analysis.
 It makes expediting the market mix modeling important."